 Plastic is made to last long, essentially forever.
-Plastic does not degrade.
+Therefore, it does not degrade.
 The only way to get rid of plastic is to burn it or when it breaks down in tiny pieces (but then, you’re still stuck with so-called microplastics).
-Burning is essentially the only way.
+Ultimately, burning is the only way.
 Hello polluted air and climate change!
 But we use plastic like it’s nothing.
 Like the example above, with the groceries.
 You put the bananas in the bag, pay for them and at home you throw the bag ‘away’ (there is no such thing as away).
-That’s how we do it in The Netherlands.
+At least, that’s how we do it in The Netherlands.
 Ridiculous to use something just once, while it’s made to last forever.

 Now, some stores have alternatives, paper bags (usually still with a part of plastic so cashiers can see through them).
 Better than plastic considering waste, because paper degrades and it is a renewable resource.
 Yet, the concept is the same.
 Why go through all this effort (which costs resources) just to throw it away after one use?

-For this problem there is a simple solution: a reusable bag.
+For this problem there is a simple solution.
+A zero waste essential: a reusable bag!
 I myself have bags made out of cotton, like the one you see in the picture.
 But there are more sustainable fabrics, like tencel or bamboo.
 Whatever you choose, make sure it’s not plastic (like polyester or nylon) and that it’s 100% recyclable.
 I bought the bag you see in the picture new, but that was a mistake on my part (impulsive behavior I’m trying to get rid off).
 It’s best to buy secondhand or if you’re good with fabrics make bags yourself out of old fabrics.
 If you do choose to buy new, choose organic and fair trade.

 How to use it